Close Alert Banner

 2. Gently roll the person towards you, guarding their head from injury.

 3. Tilt the head to maintain airway.
-Tuck the nearest hand under.
+Tuck the nearest hand under the cheek to maintain head tilt.

 Subscribe to page updates